Dear Stephen:

 Global Furniture Group hosted an event tied to the Formula 1 Miami Grand Prix, and from the moment you walked into their Miami Design District showroom, you could tell this wasn’t business as usual.
 It didn’t feel staged, and it didn’t feel forced—it felt intentional, and that’s a big difference.
 There was movement in the room right away.
 Race simulators, reflex challenges, people competing, laughing, leaning into it.
 No one stood off to the side checking their phone, and no one quietly planned their exit.
 If you’ve been to enough of these events, you know how rare that is.
 The excitement was contagious.

 You could feel it starting with the CEO of Global, Joel Feldberg.
 He was present, engaged, and clearly comfortable in the room—not putting on a performance, just connecting with people in a way that felt genuine.
 That tone carried across the entire event.
 You saw it in how people interacted.
 Elizabeth Guillory, Senior VP of Sales, moved through the space, connecting people without making it look like work.
-Dealers like Empire & Co (a huge national dealer from NYC with offices in Florida and elsewhere) were there, along with Pradere Designer Workspaces, JC White, and more.
+Dealers like Empire & Co (a huge national dealer from NYC with offices in Florida and offices everywhere!) were there, along with Pradere Designer Workspaces—another dealer—and JC White, and more.
 I talked with people from Compass, HOK, Atelier Interiors, Leotta Designs, Gurri Matute, AES Interiors, Fineline Interior, and the Miami Dade Aviation team.
 Yes, all in the Global Furniture Group showroom.

 I had designers tell me they came early just to spend time in the showroom.
-That doesn’t happen by accident, and it’s not something you can fake.
+That doesn’t happen by accident, and it isn’t something you can fake.
 That’s built over time.
 So yes, there are still important moments for trade shows on the calendar, and you should absolutely be there.
 But if you want to stay ahead, you need to start thinking beyond those moments.
 Manufacturers should go where customers are going to feel inspired and create an event.
-Don’t wait for a trade show.
+Don’t wait for a tradeshow.
 Because right now, the companies separating themselves aren’t relying on location, timing, or routine.
 They’re creating energy.
 They’re creating experiences people remember.
 And more importantly, they’re creating experiences people don’t want to miss.
 That’s the shift.

 And the manufacturers who understand it first won’t just stay out in front—they’ll make it impossible to catch up.